-Having a brightly colored life jacket is important, but no matter how bright the material, it gets dark at night.
-Rescuers searching for even the most colorful life vest will have to put a light directly on you for the color to matter.
+Choosing a brightly colored life jacket with reflective strips is a good start, but no matter how bright the material, it gets dark at night.
+Rescuers searching for even the most colorful life vest will have to put a light directly on you for the color or reflective strips to matter.
 Pockets allow you to tie in a few modern and extremely effective active signals so that your life jacket, and you, will get found easier and faster.

-Glass mirrors are better than plastic; they last longer and throw a brighter reflection.
-Using them–like almost anything else–requires some practice, but that can actually be a good time.
+In daylight, a simple signal mirror makes a foolproof signaling device.
+Glass is better than plastic, and using them–like almost anything else–requires some practice, but that can actually be a good time.
 Sitting on deck trying your best to flash (literally) other boaters is good clean fun.
 You’ll be surprised how far you can reach out with a 3-by-4-inch piece of glass.
 It never runs out of batteries, and it can attract a searching vessel or helicopter from miles away.

 Put Your Lips Together and Blow